All Gas No Brakes: History

-The idea for All Gas No Brakes was conceived during the summer after high school in which Callaghan hitchhiked across the United States before beginning his journalism studies at Loyola University New Orleans.
-Callaghan then wrote and self published a book based on his experience hitchhiking and the people he met along the way, titled All Gas No Brakes.
-Callaghan was a contributing writer for the Loyola school newspaper The Maroon.
-While in school, Callaghan began doing man-on-the-street interviews along Bourbon Street.
+According to Callaghan, All Gas No Brakes was conceived of during the summer after he graduated high school when he hitchhiked across the United States before beginning his journalism studies at Loyola University New Orleans.
+Based on the experience, Callaghan wrote and self published a book based on his experience hitchhiking and the people he met along the way, titled All Gas No Brakes.

+While at Loyola, Callaghan began doing man-on-the-street interviews along Bourbon Street.
 The videos, which were uploaded to YouTube and Instagram under the name "Quarter Confessions" led to a partnership between Callaghan and Doing Things Media.

-In early 2020, Callaghan started an All Gas No Brakes podcast, in response to travel restrictions stemming from the COVID-19 pandemic.
-On the podcast, Callaghan interviews past subjects from All Gas No Brakes over video chat.
+In early 2020, Callaghan started an All Gas No Brakes podcast in response to travel restrictions stemming from the COVID-19 pandemic.
+On the podcast, Callaghan interviewed past subjects from All Gas No Brakes over video chat.

-In March 2021, Callaghan announced via social media that he, along with his team, are no longer involved with production of All Gas No Brakes, as well as its television series currently being produced.
+In March 2021, Callaghan announced via social media that he, along with his team, had left All Gas No Brakes and were no longer involved in the production of the web and television series that had been under production.
 He cited contract issues as the reason for their departure.

-In a piece by the New York Times on March 23, 2021, videographer Nate Kahn, who worked on All Gas No Brakes for a time, detailed his understanding of Callaghan's dismissal from the company after an attempt to renegotiate his contract.
-Doing Things Media had become increasingly uncomfortable with the political leanings of the show, specifically an episode focusing on the George Floyd protests in Minneapolis.
-Callaghan and his crew were later locked out of social media accounts and fired in early March 2021.
+In March 2021, Callaghan and videographer Nate Kahn were quoted in a New York Times article describing the conditions of their dismissal.
+The pair described their dismissal as having stemmed from failed contract renegotiations with Doing Things Media and the media company's growing discomfort with the political content of the show—particularly an episode focusing on the George Floyd protests in Minneapolis.
+Callaghan and his crew were locked out of All Gas No Brakes' social media accounts in December 2020, and Callaghan was fired in March 2021.

-On April 10th, 2025, Andrew Callaghan posted to his personal social media account stating "Ten thousand comments and I'll use the Dear Kelly film proceeds to buy back All Gas No Brakes within 24 hours."
+On April 10, 2025, Andrew Callaghan posted to his personal social media account stating "Ten thousand comments and I'll use the Dear Kelly film proceeds to buy back All Gas No Brakes within 24 hours."
 On April 28th, Callaghan posted a selfie to the All Gas No Brakes Instagram page captioned "where to?", suggesting he has reacquired the channel.
-On May 22nd, 2025, Channel 5 (web series) officially announced the successful buyback of the All Gas No Brakes brand.
+On May 22nd, 2025, Channel 5 officially announced the successful buyback of the All Gas No Brakes brand.

 Television series

 In May 2020, Doing Things Media and Abso Lutely Productions entered a deal to develop a television series based on the channel.
-According to Callaghan, the partnership began when Abso Lutely co-founder Eric Wareheim privately messaged him on Twitter to ask about the prospects of creating a television series.
+According to Callaghan, the partnership began when Abso Lutely co-founder Eric Wareheim privately messaged him on Twitter to suggest the two create a television series.
 Wareheim, Tim Heidecker, and Dave Kneebone would serve as executive producers for Abso Lutely, while Callaghan, Reid Hailey, and Max Benator will serve as executive producers for Doing Things Media.
-Tim Heidecker confirmed on Twitter that Doing Things Media is no longer involved in the production and that Callaghan is still working with them on "something major".
+In March 2021, Tim Heidecker confirmed on Twitter that Doing Things Media was no longer involved in the production of the series and that Callaghan was working with them on "something major".